mesbrj/book-looker-realm/README.md

 **[JavaFX](https://openjfx.io/)** Mobile and Desktop Client UI:
 - User authentication with Kerberos with SSO (Single Sign-On) support.
 - Client (GUI FrontEnd) for the Spring for Apache Kafka REST Web Service.
-- JavaFX app in internet only (80/443) locations: Alternative ways to get Kerberos tickets via JWT or OTP mechanisms.
+- JavaFX app in internet only (80/443) locations:
+    - Authorization Code Flow (with mTLS or PKCE depending the X.509 user cert local availability in the client)
+    - Client Credentials flow if we consider a mobile/desktop-server authentication (and the client cert is always available localy in the client).

 **Golang Terminal User-Interface:**
 - User authentication with Kerberos with SSO (Single Sign-On) support.